 ‘We love creating harmony through simplicity and rhythm in our planting,’ says designer Alistair W Baldwin (opens in new tab).
 'Repetition of color is a useful device to unify the garden and pull together a theme.
 The most simple and effective way to do this is by choosing one or two dominant colors.
 The trick to add that special wow is to plant colors in big loose blocks.
 It can be tempting to cram in more but try to keep things simple with a more subdued approach if you want to create a relaxing space.
 The fewer the colors, the more stylish the result.'

-This south-facing border above uses a limited palette featuring the roses ‘Princess Anne’ (bottom left), ‘Young Lycidas’ (middle left) and ‘Harlow Carr’ (centre) combined with perennials including Salvia ‘Amethyst’ Echinops ‘Veitch’s Blue’, Eryngium x tripartitum and Penstemon ‘Blackbird’.
+This south-facing border above uses a limited palette featuring the roses ‘Princess Anne’ (bottom left), ‘Young Lycidas’ (middle left) and ‘Harlow Carr’ (center) combined with perennials including Salvia ‘Amethyst’, Echinops ‘Veitch’s Blue’, Eryngium x tripartitum and Penstemon ‘Blackbird’.

 Make garden color schemes work for a contemporary look

 A garden color scheme in a modern setting can be anything you want it to be: have fun, break the rules and add some personality to your garden.

 ‘One of the things I love about using color in contemporary gardens is that there are no rules,’ says Patricia Fox of Aralia Garden Design (opens in new tab).
 ‘There’s a real sense of freedom, which can lead to a truly innovative garden space.’

 Simplicity is everything.
 Go minimal and choose just one flower or color as a highlighting touch, such as these bold orange flowers above which also complement the rusted look of Corten steel, pulling together the hard landscaping to create cohesive tropical garden ideas.